What is Product Lifecycle? Definition, Stages, and Strategies

 4. Decline

-In this phase, sales decline as the product becomes outdated or consumers move toward newer alternatives.
-Companies may choose to discontinue the product or explore ways to extend its lifespan, such as through redesigns or targeting niche markets.
-With Singapore’s rapidly changing market, businesses must remain flexible and adapt quickly to new trends to stay competitive.
+In this phase, sales decline as products become outdated or consumers shift to newer alternatives.
+Companies may explore ways to extend product lifespan, like redesigns or targeting niche markets.
+Adapting quickly to trends and optimizing takt time is essential for maintaining competitiveness in Singapore’s dynamic market.

 What Factors Can Affect The Product Lifecycle?

-• Market Demand: The demand for a product can greatly impact its growth and maturity stages.
-When consumer interest is high, the product may experience an extended growth phase and a longer period of market stability.
+• Market Demand: The demand for a product can significantly impact its growth and maturity stages.
+When consumer interest is high, the product may experience an extended growth phase and longer market stability.
+So for these factors, the capacity for production becomes crucial to meet increased demand efficiently.

 • Competition: Increased competition can shorten the product’s life cycle, especially during the maturity stage.
 When many similar products are available, it becomes harder for a product to maintain its market share.